Vermont Court Records

 How to Find Marriage Records in Vermont

 Vermont marriage records are accessible to the public, but only the basic information, such as the couple’s names and the date and location of the marriage, are fully public.
 These records can be looked up at the city or town clerk’s office.
 Marriage records in Vermont are available through the Department of Health and the City or Town Clerk, where the marriage ceremony took place.
 These agencies only provide copies of marriage records to the couples, their immediate family members, and their legal representatives.
 To access these records, prepare the fees of $10 for copies of the records, a valid government-issued ID or proof of being related to the couple, and identity proof for legal representatives.
+When requesting records, completing all required forms and providing complete information is important to ensure your request is processed efficiently.
+Some offices may require applicants to contact them directly for additional instructions or requirements.

 The records office of the Department of Health is open to the public during work hours on weekdays for physical records requests.
-The office also has an online platform, Order Vital Records, where requesters can mail in their requests with the necessary supporting documents.
+The office also provides an online platform, Order Vital Records, where requesters can mail in their requests with the necessary supporting documents.
 The city or town clerk’s office is also open on weekdays to look up marriage records.
-Requesters can proceed to the city or town clerk’s office where the marriage ceremony took place to find marriage records.
+Requesters may proceed to the city or town clerk’s office where the marriage ceremony took place to find marriage records.
 The Secretary of State’s office has a Certified Vital Records website where requesters can get information on vital records requests and how to obtain them.

 How to Get a Marriage License in Vermont

-Who can obtain Marriage Records in Vermont?
+Who Can Obtain Marriage Records in Vermont?

-Can You Lookup Online Marriage Records For Free in Vermont
+Can You Lookup Online Marriage Records For Free in Vermont?

 Is Vermont a Common Law State for Marriage?